ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 | `{iam_token}` | A valid IAM bearer token. |
 | `{tool_id}` | The ID of the tool integration that you want to delete. |
 | `{toolchain_id}` | The ID of the toolchain where the tool integration exists. |
-{: caption="Table 3.
-Variables for deleting the tool integration with the API" caption-side="top"}
+{: caption="Variables for deleting the tool integration with the API" caption-side="top"}

 ## Deleting a tool integration with Terraform
 {: #delete_integration_terraform}